Burmese cuisine: Beef taboo

 The beef taboo is fairly widespread in Myanmar, particularly in the Buddhist community.
 In Myanmar, beef is typically obtained from cattle that are slaughtered at the end of their working lives (16 years of age) or from sick animals.
 Cattle is rarely raised for meat; 58% of cattle in the country is used for draught animal power.
 Few people eat beef, and there is a general dislike of beef (especially among the Bamar and Burmese Chinese), although it is more commonly eaten in regional cuisines, particularly those of ethnic minorities like the Kachin.
 Buddhists, when giving up meat during the Buddhist (Vassa) or Uposatha days, will forego beef first.
 Butchers tend to be Muslim because of the Buddhist doctrine of ahimsa (no harm).

 During the country's last dynasty, the Konbaung dynasty, habitual consumption of beef was punishable by public flogging.
 In 1885, Ledi Sayadaw, a prominent Buddhist monk wrote the Nwa-myitta-sa (နွားမေတ္တာစာ), a poetic prose letter which argued that Burmese Buddhists should not kill cattle and eat beef, because Burmese farmers depended on them as beasts of burden to maintain their livelihoods, that the marketing of beef for human consumption threatened the extinction of buffalo and cattle, and that the practice was ecologically unsound.
 He subsequently led successful beef boycotts during the colonial era, and influenced a generation of Burmese nationalists in adopting this stance.

 On 29 August 1961, the Burmese Parliament passed the State Religion Promotion Act of 1961, which explicitly banned the slaughtering of cattle nationwide (beef became known as todo tha (တိုးတိုးသား); lit. 'hush hush meat').
 Religious groups, such as Muslims, were required to apply for exemption licences to slaughter cattle on religious holidays.
 This ban was repealed a year later, after Ne Win led a coup d'état and declared martial law in the country.

 Food theories

 In traditional Burmese medicine, foods are divided into two classes: heating (အပူစာ, apu za) or cooling (အအေးစာ, a-aye za), based on their effects on one's body system, similar to the Chinese classification of food.
 Examples of heating foods include chicken, bitter melon, durian, mango, chocolate, and ice cream.
 Examples of cooling foods include pork, eggplant, dairy products, cucumbers, and radish.

 The Burmese also hold several taboos and superstitions regarding consumption during various occasions in one's life, especially pregnancy.
-For instance, pregnant women are not supposed to eat chili, due to the belief that it causes children to have sparse scalp hairs.
+For instance, pregnant women are not supposed to eat chili due to the belief that it causes children to have sparse scalp hair.